aspose-cells/Aspose.Cells-API-References/english/go-cpp/SmartTagSetting/Add_Int_Int/_index.md

 ## Add_Int_Int function

-Adds a <see cref="SmartTagCollection"/> object to a cell.
+Adds a SmartTagCollection object to a cell.

 ```go